Fig tree, Ficus carica: planting, pruning and care

 Fig Tree Rouge de Bordeaux - Ficus carica

-An early variety with compact growth, perfect for container growing or small gardens.
+An early variety with compact growth, perfect for container culture or small gardens.
 It is a self-fertile variety with good cold resistance.
-It produces attractive fruits with almost black-blue skin and sweet flesh.
+It produces beautiful fruits with dark blue, almost black skin and sweet flesh.

 • Flowering time September